sc-dyer/THERIN_Generator/README.md

 # THERIN_Generator
+This program was written by Sabastien C. Dyer
+If you have any questions or comments please email me at sabastien.dyer@carleton.ca The latest version of this program and other programs I develop will be available at www.scdyer.com/software and https://github.com/sc-dyer/THERIN_Generator

 A program for generating THERIN and script files for use in THERIAK-DOMINO

 If you are unfamiliar with python I reccomend starting with downloading and installing pyzo(https://pyzo.org/).